LennartH86/DataProductsProject/slides/index.md

 --- .class #id

-## Here are some general information about the UEFA Euopean Championships!
+## Here are some general information about the UEFA European Championships!

 ```r